evidentlyai/docs-old/integrations/evidently-and-airflow.md

 ---

 {% hint style="info" %}
 **You are looking at the old Evidently documentation**: this API is available with versions 0.6.7 or lower.
-Check the newer version [here](https://docs.evidentlyai.com/introduction).
+Check the newer docs version [here](https://docs.evidentlyai.com/introduction).
 {% endhint %}

 Apache Airflow is an open-source [workflow management tool](https://airflow.apache.org).